 We are committed to working with our people to create personalised professional development programmes on both teaching, and non-teaching levels.

-We invest in significant development opportunities for our people, such as the Margaret Myers Fellowship, a fund set up by Sir Douglas Myers (School, 1952-56) to enable King’s College teachers who apply and are successful, to attend study courses at overseas institutions.
-In addition, funding is made available to enable outstanding educationalists to attend the College to conduct seminars, lectures or workshops for staff, students and the winder King’s community.
+We invest in significant development opportunities for our people, such as the Margaret Myers Fellowship, a fund set up by the late Sir Douglas Myers (School, 1952-56) to enable King’s teachers who apply and are successful, to attend overseas study courses.

-This is just but one example of the professional development opportunities at King’s.
+The Margaret Myers Fellowship is but one example of the professional development opportunities at King’s.

 Jules Robson - Head of Biology

-Head of Biology Jules Robson experienced a year of travel, study and conferences across a wide range of specialist subject areas including environmental citizenship and sustainability, ecology, marine science and leadership.
+Jules took a year to travel, study and attend conferences across a wide range of specialist areas including environmental citizenship and sustainability, ecology, marine science and leadership.

-As part of his sabbatical year, Robson relished having series of personal growth experiences and has returned to King’s with a “refreshed pedagogical perspective and many new ideas” to support his classroom teaching as well as the wider New Zealand Biology educational community.
+Jules says he returned to King’s with with a “refreshed pedagogical perspective and many new ideas” to support his classroom teaching as well as the wider New Zealand biology educational community.

 “King’s is incredibly lucky to have benefactors that so generously support our dedicated and long-serving staff and I am sincerely grateful to the Myers for their investment in me.
 Words cannot adequately express my gratitude.”

-There he was able to see these initiatives in practice and discuss the Canadian school’s 2015 Environmental Audit which looked at how green initiatives could be promoted across all aspects of an academic community.
-He also visited ‘passive housing’ building projects, as well as a range of ecological restoration projects.
-In Colorado, in the United States, he visited an “exquisite haven”
+Here he was able to see these initiatives in practice and discuss the school’s 2015 Environmental Audit which looked at how green initiatives could be promoted across all aspects of an academic community.
+He also visited ‘passive housing’ building projects and a range of ecological restoration projects.
+In Colorado, he visited an “exquisite haven”

 for wildlife high in the Rockies and in Germany he met ecologists responsible for the reintroduction of beaver into Saarland rivers.

-It is also a prerequisite for those students looking to gain entry at top universities in the United Kingdom to obtain a good pass in Further Mathematics to qualify for engineering and science degrees.
+It is also a prerequisite for students looking to enter engineering and science degrees at top universities in the United Kingdom.

-Meng visited five leading independent schools (Eton College, Westminster, Latymer Upper, Philips Academy - Exeter and Winsor), and three top universities (Cambridge, Harvard, and MIT) in the UK and US and attended a conference in Turin, Italy, on the History of Mathematics Education.
+May visited five leading independent schools - Eton College, Westminster, Latymer Upper, Philips Academy - Exeter and Winsor - and three top universities - Cambridge, Harvard, and MIT in the UK and US.
+Her time away also included a conference in Turin, Italy, on the History of Mathematics Education.

-She also spent time with a CIE IGCSE Examiner sharing valuable insight and gaining better perspective of the marking procedure.
+May also spent time with a CIE IGCSE examiner, sharing valuable insight and gaining better perspective of the marking procedure.

 The study trip helped her develop strategies and insights into ways of teaching Further Mathematics in line with the new syllabus.